(Click question to view answer)

 How can I give you feedback?

-By far the easiest way is by sending us an e-mail.
+Send us an e-mail or privately message us via our Facebook page.
 We love to hear about it if you’ve had a good day; a personal best; a bulging bag; caught your first golden tench; etc. Let us know what tactics and baits you used and we can then pass it on to other anglers.
 Equally we’d like to know if something was wrong when you visited us.
 We try to provide the best fishing experience that we can but we’re always open to suggestions on how we could improve.

 Do you allow dogs at the lakes?